 Beware lest any man spoil you through philosophy and vain deceit, after the tradition of men, after the rudiments of the world, and not after Christ.Colossians 2:8

-Let Jesus Christ be our Healer and Counselor.
+Let Jesus Christ be our Healer and Counselor, especially when it comes to the mind.

 Isaiah 9:6 reads “6 For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counsellor, The mighty God, The everlasting Father, The Prince of Peace.”